 As you may have figured by now, I am so, so fussy with foundation.
-It has to be the perfect match, and anything that is ‘close enough’ simply isn’t good enough in my opinion.
+It has to be the perfect match, and anything ‘close enough’ simply isn’t good enough for me. *Enter the Kiko Universal Fit Hydrating Foundation..

-I also think it can get a bit boring using MAC, Nars and Bobbi Brown all the time, which are the top three brands that cater for a variety of skin tones.
+For me, it gets a bit boring using MAC, Nars and Bobbi Brown all the time – these are the top three brands that cater for a variety of skin tones.
 Sometimes it’s nice to try something different, venture out of your comfort zone and have a budget-friendly option available.

 I discovered this foundation earlier this year through Lily Pebbles, I was sceptical at first and wandered into the Kiko store expecting disappointment.
 Naturally, I was shocked to find the shade Warm Beige 90 which is my perfect match and instantly made the decision to fork out a huge £6.90 on it!